Radio broadcaster Don Imus has died

 The grizzled radio man was best known for his outsize cowboy hat and penchant for making controversial, often offensive, statements.

-In 2007 MSNBC dropped its simulcast of the "Imus in the Morning" radio program after he described the mostly African-American Rutgers women’s basketball team as "nappy-headed hos."
+In 2007, MSNBC dropped its simulcast of the "Imus in the Morning" radio program after he used a racial slur to describe Rutgers University's mostly African American women’s basketball team.

 Comcast owns NBCUniversal, the parent company of NBC News and MSNBC.